OpenWebAdvocacy/OpenWebCompetitionPlatform/schedule.md

 ## Meeting Schedule
-The inaugural meeting is yet to be decided, but is likley to be in Jan 2024.
+The inaugural meeting is yet to be decided, but is likely to be in Jan 2024.